 Here are a few helpful tips to make these Easy Creamy Poblano Chicken Enchiladas turn out perfectly every time.

-- Don’t overfill — A couple tablespoons of filling per tortilla is perfect.
-Overfilling causes breakage and soggy bottoms.
+- Don’t Overfill: Use about 2 tablespoons of filling per tortilla.
+Overfilling is the #1 cause of breakage and soggy bottoms!

 Equipment